Human right to water and sanitation: Residents of Bon Vista Mansions v. Southern Metropolitan Local Council

 The first notable case in which the courts did so was the Residents of Bon Vista Mansions v.
 Southern Metropolitan Local Council.
 The case was brought by residents of a block of flats (Bon Vista Mansions), following the disconnection of the water supply by the local Council, resulting from the failure to pay water charges.
 The court held that in adherence to the South African Constitution, that constitutionally all persons ought to have access to water as a right.

 Further reasoning for the decision was based on General Comment 12 on the Right to Food, made by the UN Committee on Economic, Social and Cultural Rights imposing upon parties to the agreement the obligation to observe and respect already existing access to adequate food by not implementing any encroaching measures.

 The court found that the discontinuation of the existing water source, which had not adhered to the "fair and reasonable" requirements of the South African Water Services Act, was illegal.
-It is important to note that the decision pre-dates the adoption of the UN General Comment No. 15.
+The decision pre-dates the adoption of the UN General Comment No. 15.